[email protected] (+62) 21 2960 8012 Jakarta, Indonesia

 The Agreement sets long-term goals to guide all nations to:

-• substantially reduce global greenhouse gas emissions to hold global temperature increase to well below 2°C above pre-industrial levels and pursue efforts to limit it to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change
+• Substantially reduce global greenhouse gas emissions to hold global temperature increase to well below 2°C above pre-industrial levels and pursue efforts to limit it to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change

-• periodically assess the collective progress towards achieving the purpose of this agreement and its long-term goals
+• Periodically assess the collective progress towards achieving the purpose of this agreement and its long-term goals

-• provide financing to developing countries to mitigate climate change, strengthen resilience and enhance abilities to adapt to climate impacts.
+• Provide financing to developing countries to mitigate climate change, strengthen resilience and enhance abilities to adapt to climate impacts.

 Commitments from all countries to reduce their emissions and work together to adapt to the impacts of climate change, and calls on countries to strengthen their commitments over time.
 The Agreement provides a pathway for developed nations to assist developing nations in their climate mitigation and adaptation efforts while creating a framework for the transparent monitoring and reporting of countries’ climate goals.